Bartelds/espnet/egs2/asr_dro/asr1/README.md

 - Step sizes: `0.001`, `0.0001`
 - Smoothing values: `0.1`, `0.5`, `1.0`

-To train MMS or XLS-R models with a given step-size and smoothing term, use:
+To train MMS or XLS-R models with CTC-DRO, a given step-size and smoothing term, use:
 ```bash
 make train_asr_<model>_aleb_dro_<step-size>_la_<smoothing>
 ```